The Cold Billionaire's Stolen Blind Bride

 The shouting started before I even closed the apartment door.

 "Dayna Melgar!
-You ungrateful girl!"
+You ungrateful bitch!"
 Maxtime's voice boomed through the cramped living room.
 My father had never been a patient man, but lately his temper had grown even shorter.
 "We've been bleeding money to keep you alive, and this is how you repay us?
 You think you're too good to help this family now?"

 My fingers tightened around my backpack strap.
 Three days ago, I could have seen the vein throbbing in his temple.
 Now, there was only blackness and the sharp edge of his fury.